hyung8758/Korean_FA/README.md

 - `model/`: Korean and Japanese acoustic models
 - `engine/`: reproducible Linux engine builder and archive verifier

-The Linux engine workflow is a manual candidate build.
+The Linux engine workflow runs for engine-related pull requests targeting `master` and can also be started manually.
 It builds and verifies the `0.3.0` archive, then retains both the archive and its SHA-256 file as a GitHub Actions artifact for 14 days.
 It does not create a tag, GitHub Release, or PyPI publication.

 The legacy Docker/Web API implementation is preserved in the `docker_api` branch and the `docker-api-v1.7.0` tag.